Fraternity and Sorority Housing Policies

 - All fraternity or sorority cooks must be certified.
 Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your Greek Facility Coordinator.

-- Failure to comply will result in the loss of a permit and subsequent closing of the kitchen by the Allegheny County Health Department and/or Housing and Dining Services.
+- Failure to comply will result in the loss of a permit and subsequent closing of the kitchen by the Allegheny County Health Department and/or Housing Services.

-- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing and Dining Services office no later than August 15th of each year.
+- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing Services office no later than August 15th of each year.

 - All Greek buildings will be treated for pests during the summer months and winter break.